OpenRailAssociation/FOSDEM/README.md

 As a speaker in the devroom, at least one of the devroom organisers will be your personal contact, online and on-site.
 They will get in touch with you before FOSDEM via email.

+Please be in the devroom at least 5 minutes before the start of your talk so we can connect your equipment and wire you up.

+We will have to cut you off 5 minutes before the scheduled end of your talk to allow the audience to switch rooms and set up the next speaker.

+There is no fixed Q&A time, but we would appreciate if you planned some minutes for the audience to ask questions.

+Please note that FOSDEM hallways are very crowded and rooms sometimes hard to find, so plan for extra minutes to get from A to B.

 ## How can I contact you?

 You can reach the devroom's coordinators via email: `transport-devroom-manager (at) fosdem.org`